Glen R. Hanson, DDS, Ph.D

 Rori Douros is the lead training coordinator for the Central Rockies Addiction Technology Transfer Center (ATTC) housed at the Utah Addiction Center.
 She provides logistics support for training and technical assistance activities, including marketing, registrations, continuing education certificates, and onsite support.
 Rori has over 19 years of experiences as a training and events coordinator.

 Erica Fearnley is the project coordinator for the Utah Addiction Center at the University of Utah.
 She provides assistance with trainings, events, and conferences.
 She also provides administrative support for staff and guest lecturer travel, purchasing, and accounting.
+She also maintains the departmet website.
 She has a bachelor’s degree from the University of Utah.

 Sara Booth is the GPRA coordinator for the Central Rockies Addiction Technology Transfer Center (ATTC) housed at the Utah Addiction Center.
 She currently studies english at the University of Utah.
 As the GPRA Coordinator she is responsible for assembling GPRA survey packets, creating/sending online GPRA surveys for virtual events, and entering GPRA and non-GPRA event data into the hub.
 She also attends to any other tasks that need attention.